 With SHOEBOX, every new employee can be tested within days or weeks of employment.

-That clinic trip can be time consuming and costly.
+That clinic trip can be time-consuming and costly.
 Particularly if you cover travel expenses, the employee visits the clinic during work hours, and you pay someone else overtime to cover their shift.
-If you are operating in a somewhat remote location that does not have any testing clinics nearby, that could mean a half or even a full day away from work for the employee.
+If you are operating in a somewhat remote location with no testing clinics nearby, that could mean a half or even a full day away from work for the employee.